Covid-19 Supply Teacher Guidance

 The Government’s response to COVID-19 remains under review.

-Plans for a “massive catch-up operation” for children over the summer is due to be announced very shortly and it is anticipated schools will be required to use their own staff to do this.
+Plans for a “massive catch-up operation” for children has been announced and it is anticipated schools will use a mixture of their own and temporary staff to do this.

 4myschools have robust processes, procedures and technology and are ready to put additional measures in place as required to ensure that we continue to support you and our schools during this time.
 For us its business as usual supporting schools in their times of need.